LosicLab/ViralMine/docs/source/index.rst

 2. ``viral_alignment.tsv``: The BLAST output with scores of which contigs matched which viral sequences.
 This can be used to identify which contigs matched to which viral species/viral reference.
 3. ``[sample_id]_scores.txt``: Will only be generated if the HBV or HPV genotyping flag has been selected.
 This will contain the bitscores by genotype for the BLAST window alignment, and can be used to genotype tumor viral infection of a patient, or characterize a mixed genotype.
 4. ``[sample_id]_viral_GT.tsv``: Will only be generated if the genotyping flag is on for HPV or HBV.
 This will contain the calculated dominant genotype for the tumor across patient contigs by summation of all genotype specific bitscores from across the window BLAST.
+5. ``[sample_id]_viral_Coinf_GT.tsv``: Will only be generated if the HBV/HPV genotyping flag has been selected.
+This will contain a comma separated list of the viral genotypes that the patient's tumor is coinfected with.
+It is NOT ordered.
+If only one genotype is listed for a patient, this indicates that only one genotype passed the coinfection threshold.

 HELP